 The Butter Market was still operating into the last years of the 18th century.
 Local transport by boat proved more reliable than road haulage, with Monday mornings seeing a number of carriers taking loads of butter from the area to Cambridge by boat for its onward journey to London by road.
 At its peak, 2000 casks or firkins containing 56 pounds of butter from the region was transported this way to London, supplying thousands of households.
 Return journeys brought goods into Downham for purchase by local tradespeople or private buyers, clearly demonstrating the importance of the Fens waterways in transporting produce around the country.

 The prosperity of the town was furthered with the building of the Ely to King’s Lynn railway, which reached Downham Market in 1847.

 Downham Market and the surrounding area has a variety of things to do and see.
-Visit the Downham Market Tourist Information Point for more information.
+Visit one of our Tourist Information Centres for more information.